5 Common Bugs Faced in UI Testing

 - Password must have a special character like @, ! or ().

 If the developed web application is not user-friendly, it might be annoying for end-users.
-If users are not able to easily access the critical functionalities of the application, it translates to a bad user experience.
-All key functionalities or features must be available upfront on the home page or main menu.
+If users cannot easily access the application’s critical functionalities, it translates to a bad user experience.
+All key functionalities or features must be available on the home page or main menu.

 Easy navigation helps users understand all key features of the application and also enhances the user experience.
 Developers should design in a way that facilitates an easy understanding of the app architecture for the user.
 You can do this by providing quick tutorials when a user explores the app for the first time or by providing a Help section.